Cats and tomatoes don't mix, or at least that's what a number of websites say.

 Are either of those statements true?
 What's the real scoop on cats and tomatoes?
 Let's try to sort this out.

 So, what's the truth about cats and tomatoes?
-About solanine?
+What about solanine?
 Let's turn to some authoritative sources, and see if we can also find some folks who've researched this to get at the truth.

 The first thing that stands out is that solanine is not the primary toxin in tomatoes.
 They have tomatine instead.
-Yes, it's in the fruit too, but the level diminishes as the fruit gets ripe, as do the levels of nicotine in the fruit.
+Yes, tomatine is in the fruit too, but the level diminishes as the fruit gets ripe, as do the levels of nicotine in the fruit.

 From the book, Food, Inc.: Mendel to Monsanto--The Promises and Perils of the Biotech Harvest...